 - 1 tsp cumin

 - Ground black pepper to taste

-- Cook quinoa as per package instructions or...
-Stovetop: I personally like to cook quinoa with a ratio of 1 cup dry quinoa to 1.5 cups water.
+- Cook quinoa as per package instructions.
+I like to cook quinoa with a ratio of 1 cup dry quinoa to 1.5 cups water.
 Unlike most packages that state 1:2 ratio.
-Bring to a boil, cook on low for 12 minutes, let stand for 5 minutes and fluff.
+Bring to a boil, cook on low for 12 minutes, and let stand for 5 minutes.
 This way quinoa comes out less mushy.
-Instant Pot: I'm obsessed with Instant Pot quinoa.
-It takes 30 seconds of prep and I walk away.
-Quinoa comes out fluffy and each grain separate after 9 minutes.
+Or make Instant Pot quinoa.

 - While quinoa is cooking, chop the veggies.

 - In a large salad bowl, add black beans, bell peppers, corn, cilantro, red onion, jalapeno, garlic, lime juice, olive oil, cumin, chili powder, salt and pepper.

 - Fluff quinoa with a fork and add to the bowl.
 Stir salad gently to combine and serve cold or warm.

 - Store: Refrigerate covered for up to 4 days.